|

 1660 Asser Levy from Portugal, applied for a license to sell kosher meat.
 He was the first kosher butcher in New Amsterdam (New York).

 1660 Isaack B. Fubine of The Hague received a patent for macaroni.
 (This fact is reported on many sites on the internet.
-No one has any further information listed, so I am in doubt as to its accuracy).
+No one has any further information listed, and I doubt its accuracy).
+1662 John Tradescant died.
+He succeeded his father as naturalist and gardener to Charles I.

 1665 Rudolph Jacob Camerarius was born.
 A German botanist, he showed the existence of sexes in plants, and identified the stamen and pistil as the male and female organs.